Learn languages naturally with fresh, real content!

 The Trump administration cut $2 billion in mental health and substance use grants, disrupting services nationwide.

-The Trump administration abruptly terminated approximately 2,000 federal grants worth nearly $2 billion in mental health and substance use funding on January 13, 2026, affecting programs nationwide.
+On January 13, 2026, the Trump administration abruptly terminated about 2,000 federal grants totaling nearly $2 billion in funding for mental health and drug use programs across the country.

-The Department of Health and Human Services and SAMHSA have not publicly responded.
+SAMHSA and the Department of Health and Human Services have not made any public comments.

 La administración Trump recortó $ 2 mil millones en subsidios de salud mental y uso de sustancias, interrumpiendo los servicios a nivel nacional.